 Details of the board menu entries are available on the environment page.)

 Select the serial device of the Arduino board from the Tools > Serial Port menu.
 On the Mac, this should be something with /dev/tty.usbmodem (for the Uno or Mega 2560) or /dev/tty.usbserial (for older boards) in it.

 selecting an older FTDI-based board

 Now, simply click the "Upload" button in the environment.
-Wait a few seconds - you should see the RX and TX leds on the board flashing.
+Wait a few seconds - you should see the RX and TX LEDs on the board flashing.
 If the upload is successful, the message "Done uploading." will appear in the status bar.
-(Note: If you have an Arduino Mini, NG, or other board, you'll need to physically present the reset button on the board immediately before pressing the upload button.)
+(Note: If you have an Arduino Mini, NG, or other board, you'll need to physically press the reset button on the board immediately before clicking the upload button on the Arduino Software.)